 One of the first things to consider when hiring a copywriter for your school website is their educational background.
 While not mandatory, a copywriter with a degree or accreditation in education can bring a deeper understanding of your school's values and ethos.
 They'll be better equipped to communicate your school's unique features with personality and flair to get results.

-Search engine optimisation (SEO) is crucial for ensuring your school website ranks well on search engines like Google.
-A copywriter well-versed in SEO practices can optimise your website's content with relevant keywords and phrases to help you reach a wider audience.
+Search engine optimization (SEO) is crucial for ensuring your school website ranks well on search engines like Google.
+A copywriter well-versed in SEO practices can optimize your website's content with relevant keywords and phrases to help you reach a wider audience.
 This will help you get the top spot when parents kick off their hunt for a school!

 Even though you're looking for a copywriter very specifically for the education space, a good copywriter should be versatile in their writing style.
 Ideally, you want them to have experience in a variety of industries to show they can use various tones of voice.
 Your school's website will also require different types of content, from informative articles and blog posts to engaging landing pages and admissions materials.
 Ensure the copywriter you're considering can adapt their tone and style to suit the purpose of each piece and the unique positioning of your school.